 First, know that you are not alone.
 And you are normal, valuable, and worthy of finding love and being loved in return.
 You feel sad and lonely because you were created for companionship.
 God created us to spend our lives in families and communities, with partners.
 He created us for love and companionship.
 This makes it worse, doesn’t it?
 Why on earth, you may be wondering, are you still single?
 So not only are you sad because you aren’t married you may also feel confused, unworthy, and unlovable.

-I don’t know exactly how you feel, but I thought I’d never get married so I grieved the loss of that dream.
+A long time ago, I grieved the loss of my dream of getting married and having kids.
 I spent a lot of time learning how to be happy single when I wished I was married.
-And I recently received a comment from a reader who is so sad she never married, she wishes she was divorced.
+Recently, I received a comment from a reader who is so sad she never married, she wishes she was divorced.
 She’d rather have experienced a marriage breakdown than a life of being single.
 Here’s her comment, plus a few ideas on how to cope with feelings of sadness and loneliness because you never married…

 Even though I adjusted to the idea of never getting married, I never gave up hope.
 I didn’t expect to find someone to spend my life with, but I never stopped dating or meeting new people.
 It did get tiring, and I often felt hopeless.
 But I knew my happiness couldn’t depend on a man.
 I eventually got married when I was 35 years old!
 But now, looking back, I wish I wouldn’t have wasted my time and energy being sad that I was single.

 I wish I would’ve used my time, energy, creativity and resources to do pursue joy and peace, instead of grieving my single status.
 Then I would’ve had no time to be sad because I never married.
 I’d be too busy enjoying my life.